 - Quinoa - brings a nutty flavor to the dish. if you haven’t tried quinoa yet, prepare to be delighted!
 I’m not a nutritionist, but I do know that quinoa is a complete protein and it’s packed with protein and fiber.
 Nerd alert: even though we call quinoa a grain, it’s technically a seed.

 - flat leaf parsley and goat cheese - optional but highly recommended!
+If you have leftover goat cheese, you can use it to make this goat cheese appetizer.

 Then we make an maple and apple cider dressing that soaks into all the nooks and crannies of the salad